Maximizing Cash Flow: Strategies for Vending Machine Operators

 • Eliminate underperforming locations

-Reducing unnecessary service visits keeps more cash available for growth.
+Cutting unnecessary service visits keeps more cash available for growth.

 Use Financing Strategically, Not Emotionally